Tokyo 2020: What happens if coronavirus causes the Olympics to be canceled? | DW | 18.03.2020

 What will likely be determined by financial interests, however, is how and when the IOC publicly announce any changes to Tokyo 2020.

-Contracts between the IOC, the organizing committee, sponsors, TV rights holders and, most importantly, insurance companies, muddy the waters when it comes to keeping the public in the loop.
+Contracts between the IOC, the Organising Committee, sponsors, TV rights holders and, most importantly, insurance companies, muddy the waters when it comes to keeping the public in the loop.

 Particularly central to the IOC's thinking would be the "Host City Contract” which specifies in what circumstance the IOC can cancel an event.
 This contract reportedly requires 60 days' cancelation notice.
 On the Tokyo Organising Committee's side, they can postpone the event but only within 2020.